The strategies you can follow to ensure you are setting a PR at your next race

 Get Good Running Shoes

-The feeling of new running shoes is worth every single penny a good pair of running shoes costs.
-Good running shoes – shoe that fit YOU and your running gait- are the most important piece of equipment that you need.
+The feeling of new running shoes is worth every single penny of their price tag.
+Good running shoes – shoes that fits YOU and your running gait- are the most important piece of equipment that you need.
+I think every single runner should be visiting their local running store and getting personally fit for shoes.
+It truly makes a difference in your running.

 Improve Running Form